 This easy Christmas Meringue Cookies recipe is a wonderful holiday cookie recipe.
-A basic meringue cookie recipe is colored to look festive for the holidays.
+A basic meringue cookie recipe is kicked up a notch for the season.

 Why You Will Love This Meringue Cookie Recipe